Scalenut vs Surfer SEO 2026: Which SEO Tool Is Actually Worth Your Money?

 Is Scalenut good for SEO in 2026?

 Yes, genuinely.
 Scalenut has improved significantly and now covers keyword research, content optimization, and AI-assisted writing in a single platform.
-It's not as deep as Surfer on pure SEO analysis, but for most small business content workflows, it's more than capable — and the pricing makes it a no-brainer for bootstrapped teams.
+It's not as deep as Surfer on pure SEO analysis, but for most small business content workflows, it handles the job well — and the pricing makes it practical for bootstrapped teams.

 Is Surfer SEO worth the price in 2026?